openedx/edx-cookiecutters/docs/how_tos/layered_cookiecutter.rst

 Layered Cookiecutter
 ====================

-In an attempt to decrease dupliciation, we are attempting a layered aproach with cookiecutters.

-Cookiecutter is not designed for the layered approach, so some hacking is required.
+To learn more about why we are using layered cookiecutters, see the decision 0003-layered-cookiecutter.rst.

 Cookiecutters using this approach
 ---------------------------------